 - a proceeds test – an individual is entitled to at least 5% of the proceeds in the event of a disposal of the whole of the ordinary share capital of the company.

-Thought should be given to the structure of your company at the outset to ensure that the tax benefits of ER are not lost.
+Thought should be given to the structure of your company at the outset to ensure that the tax benefits of Business Asset Disposal Relief are not lost.

 Investors’ Relief (IR)

-If you do not meet the criteria for Entrepreneurs’ Relief you may still be able to take advantage of the ow 10% rate of tax.
+If you do not meet the criteria for Business Asset Disposal Relief (BADR) you may still be able to take advantage of the ow 10% rate of tax through IR.

 • shares must be newly issued and subscribed for by the individual for new consideration